Photon-HDF5/photon-hdf5/docs/phdata.rst

 -  **particles**: (array of integers) a particle ID (integer) for each timestamp.

+.. _measurement_specs_group:

 Measurement specs
 ^^^^^^^^^^^^^^^^^

 The optional **/photon_data/measurement_specs** group contains additional information that allows to unambiguously interpret the data for each specific type of measurement.
 This group is optional, but if present it must be complete.

 - **measurement_type**: (string) the type of the measurements.
 Valid names
   are: